Diocese of Ferns (Catholic): Sex abuse controversy

-The October 2005 Report of the Ferns Inquiry has outlined the serious levels of clerical sex abuse in the diocese since the 1960s.
+The October 2005 Report of the Ferns Inquiry has outlined the serious levels of clerical sex abuse in the diocese since 1962.
 It strongly criticised the former bishops of Ferns, Donal Herlihy and Brendan Comiskey for their inability to deal with the allegations of sexual abuse made against a number of priests.
 Comiskey resigned as Bishop on 1 April 2002.